SonarSource/SonarJS/docs/DEV.md

 ## Adding a rule

 ### Card stuff
-1. On [Kanban](https://github.com/SonarSource/SonarJS/projects/3), move card from "To do" to "In progress", it should be assigned to you automatically
+1. On [Kanban](https://github.com/SonarSource/SonarJS/projects/3), move card from "To do" to "In progress", The issue should be assigned to you automatically
-2. comment link to rspec PR if exists
+2. Comment on the issue linking to the rspec PR if exists
 3. Rename issue to match rspec name
-4. checkout new branch named `issue-1234`
+4. Checkout new branch named `issue-1234`

 ### Implementing a rule
 Load the files from [Rspec](https://github.com/SonarSource/rspec#4-implement-the-rule) by running this command from the project's root: